- Archives Home →

 February 4, 2017

-It's not about TrumpIn office for only a couple weeks, the president has already sent the opposition into hysteria.
-They started before the inauguration and haven’t quit.
-Donald Trump’s new cabinet and his executive orders may have given them plenty...
+It's not about TrumpIn office for only a couple of weeks, and already the president has sent the left into hysteria.
+But if Donald Trump is as evil as his opponents think, they may want to pace themselves.

 -